dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-python.md

 ## 5. Composing Reliable Workflows

-Next, we want to make our app **reliable**: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
+Next, we want to make our app reliable: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
+This is called **durable execution**.
 DBOS makes this easy with [workflows](../tutorials/workflow-tutorial.md).
 To see them in action, change your `main.py` like so:

 ```python
 import json